calvin-mcd/NEC-50/README.md

 ## Credits

+big thanks to BAonDiscord#7634 for taking their time to create a unqiue case for something that started out as more of a joke! love the 40s community!

-As always big thanks to the many people who helped me and inspired this board!
+As always big thanks also to the many people who helped me along the way and inspired this board!

 Any questions, contact Calvin\#0563 on Discord.